sangam14/Docker-Containers-with-Dry-Tool/README.md

 ## Press [2] to switch to Docker images.
 It will show a list of your Docker images.
 ## Select any image from the list and hit [enter] to show the details of the selected image.
-You can use the shortcuts in Dry:
+You can use the shortcuts in Dry:<br>
 “Ctrl + D” to remove dangling.
 It is equivalent to docker volume rm with the flag dangling=true <br>
 “Ctrl + E” to remove image.
 It is equivalent to docker rmi. <br>
 “CTRL + F” to force remove.
 It is equivalent to docker rmi --force <br>